Capture more than just a moment,

 “The Honorable Judge Sidney M. Aronovitz” Memorial Corporate Painting

-In October of 2009, President Barack Obama signed into a law a bill to rename the U.S. Post Office, Custom House and Courthouse in Key West as the Sidney M. Aronovitz United States Courthouse.
+In 2009, President Barack Obama signed a law renaming the U.S. Post Office, Custom House, and Courthouse in Key West as the Sidney M. Aronovitz United States Courthouse.

 39 1/2″ X 54″

-Commissioned Portrait Painting: Memorial Portrait Painting, Subject: The Honorable Sidney M. Aronovitz, Memorial Corporate Painting, Styles: Realism, Medium: Pastel, Materials: Heavy Acid-Free Art Paper Mounted with Acid-Free Foam Core, Spacers, Frame, Tru-View Museum Glass with UV protection for preservation.
+Commission Portrait: Original Pastel Portrait Painting, Memorial Portrait Painting, Subject: The Honorable Sidney M. Aronovitz, Memorial Corporate Painting, Styles: Realism, Medium: Pastel, Materials: Heavy Acid-Free Art Paper Mounted with Acid-Free Foam Core, Spacers, Frame, Tru-View Museum Glass with UV protection for preservation.

 Master Pastel Artist L.A.
 CLINE